A Short Guide to Geghard Monastery (+How to Reach By Bus)

 Best Tours to Geghard Monastery

 Geghard is a popular destination in Armenia and is included in many day trips from the capital.
-It can be hard to choose (have you heard of the paradox of choice?).
+It can be hard to choose (have you heard of the paradox of choice?) which one to go on.

 In this table, I’ve picked just the best 2 tours.
 Don’t be paralyzed by choice!